Predicting Out-of-Domain Generalization with Neighborhood Invariance: Related Work

-\textbf{Measures of Complexity} \quad Traditional methods of analyzing the generalization bounds of neural networks use theoretical measures of complexity.
-VC dimension \citep{vapnik1971uniform} and Rademacher complexity \citep{bartlett2003rademacher} measure the capacity of a particular function class and give bounds on their generalization error, although they are often vacuous at the scale of deep neural networks \citep{dziugaite2017computing}.
-Another set of analyses use the PAC-Bayes framework \citep{mcallester1999pac, neyshabur2017exploring, dziugaite2017computing, pmlr-v130-garg21a} in order to build tighter generalization bounds by considering the "sharpness" of the local minima.
+\textbf{Measures of Complexity and Predicting Generalization} \quad Traditional methods of analyzing the generalization bounds of neural networks use theoretical measures of complexity.
+VC dimension \citep{vapnik1971uniform} and Rademacher complexity \citep{bartlett2003rademacher} can be used to bound the generalization of particular function classes, although they are often vacuous at the scale of deep neural networks \citep{dziugaite2017computing}.
+The PAC-Bayes framework \citep{mcallester1999pac, neyshabur2017exploring, dziugaite2017computing, pmlr-v130-garg21a} can be used to build tighter generalization bounds by considering the ``sharpness'' of the local minima.
 Norm-based measures \citep{pmlr-v40-Neyshabur15,bartlett2017spectrally,neyshabhur2017pac} bound generalization by considering different norms of the weights of learned networks.
-More recent analyses of complexity have focused on empirically motivated measures that do not provide theoretical bounds.
-These include the sharpness of minima in parameter space \cite{Keskar2016}, Fisher-Rao norm \cite{pmlr-v89-liang19a}, distance from initialization \citep{Nagarajan_Kolter_2019}, path norm \citep{NIPS2015_eaa32c96}, layer margin distributions \citep{jiang2019predicting}, and perturbation response curves \cite{schiff2021predicting}.
-Most similar to our method is \citet{aithal2021robustness}, who use robustness to augmentations as a complexity measure.
-However, their method requires access to labelled data, which we assume we do not have.
+More recent analyses have focused on empirically motivated measures that do not provide theoretical bounds.
+These include the sharpness of minima in parameter space \cite{Keskar2016}, Fisher-Rao norm \cite{pmlr-v89-liang19a}, distance from initialization \citep{Nagarajan_Kolter_2019}, path norm \citep{NIPS2015_eaa32c96}, layer margin distributions \citep{jiang2018predicting}, and perturbation response curves \cite{schiff2021predicting}.